 “Ultimately, our client is any individual or corporation who is looking to get professional high quality, consistent photos or videos of their products at a low cost, but with a quick turnaround time.”

 Aripov said successful retailers of tomorrow are uniting their physical stores, online stores, and social media stores together to create a stronger brand and message to their clients.
-Any brand that is lagging behind this trend will lose its position in the marketplace, putting its existence at risk.

 “StylePhotos is here to help Canadian businesses in the process of establishing themselves, and competing in the marketplace with better, higher quality content while utilizing innovative technologies that made this process cheaper, more efficient and more effective,” he said.

 “Technologies and especially disruptive technologies change the way we work, live, and learn.
 The technological innovation and processes that StylePhotos brought to the Toronto market aims to resolve the main issues relevant in the industry: high cost, lack of consistency, and long processing times.
 Throughout our interaction with clients we witnessed both positive and somewhat unwarranted negative feedback.
 To our surprise, creative directors and marketing managers of photography departments are seemingly concerned with the fact that our machines eliminate the need for photographers despite the fact that we provide much higher output and quality of the content thus lowering the operational costs.
 Instead, the concern is the fact that according to their views we eliminate jobs in that sector for the Canadian market thus threatening their personal financial well-being.